opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/index.md

 An _agent_ is a coordinator that uses a large language model (LLM) to solve a problem.
 After the LLM reasons and decides what action to take, the agent coordinates the action execution.
 OpenSearch supports the following agent types:

 - [_Flow agent_](#flow-agents): Runs tools sequentially, in the order specified in its configuration.
 The workflow of a flow agent is fixed.
 Useful for retrieval-augmented generation (RAG).
+- [_Conversational flow agent_](#conversational-flow-agents): Runs tools sequentially, in the order specified in its configuration.
+The workflow of a conversational flow agent is fixed.
+Stores conversation history so users can ask follow-up questions.
+Useful for creating a chatbot.
-- [_Conversational agent_](#conversational-agents): Reasons to provide a response based on the available knowledge.
+- [_Conversational agent_](#conversational-agents): Reasons to provide a response based on the available knowledge, including the LLM knowledge base and a set of tools provided to the LLM.
+Stores conversation history so users can ask follow-up questions.
 The workflow of a conversational agent is variable, based on follow-up questions.
 For specific questions, uses the Chain-of-Thought (CoT) process to select the best tool for providing a response to the question out of the configured tools.
-Useful for chatbot creation.
+Useful for creating a chatbot that employs RAG.

 ### Flow agents